UncleArya/CasaOS-UncleArya/Apps/Gotify/README.md

 **WebUI Port:** `7070`

+**Description from developer:**

-We wanted a simple server for sending and receiving messages (in real time per WebSocket).
+> TWe wanted a simple server for sending and receiving messages (in real time per WebSocket).
 For this, not many open source projects existed and most of the existing ones were abandoned.
 Also, a requirement was that it can be self-hosted.
 We know there are many free and commercial push services out there.